KDE/documentation-kstars-docs-kde-org/user_manual/fits-viewer-livestacker.rst

     -  Stack Directory Button: Launches a directory dialog box to choose a directory.

+    -  Multi-Channel (down arrow) button: Toggles between a single channel (either mono or color) subs and multi-channel.
+Multi-channel allows the user to combine mono subs into a color image.
+In this mode Red, Green and Blue must be specified and optionally Luminance can be added.

     -  Proc / Fail / Total: Output statistics of the number of subs Processed successfully, Failed and the Total.
 The Total is the number of subs in the directory.